 Clearly there are plenty of options for online collaboration.
 Take a good look at your virtual and blended programs and consider the level of collaboration that they offer.
 By using these definitions, you may be surprised to learn that your programs may be more point-and-click than collaborative in nature.

 Interested in learning more about creating collaboration and earning your Virtual Classroom Instructional Designer Certificate?
-Read about our Virtual Classroom Instructional Designer Certificate course by clicking on the graphic below.
+Read about our Virtual Classroom Design Mastery Series certificate course by clicking on the graphic below.